 There are three layers to this scrumptious cake: The Business Foundations, The Marketing and the Content.

 The business foundations are just what they sound like.
 They are the foundations of your cake, of your business.
-Without this layer, your business can not exist.
-There are quite a few things that go into your dream business foundations but I like to split it into three major elements:
+Without this layer, your business as a cake will collapse.
+There are quite a few things that go into your dream business foundations so I split it into three major sections:

-The road to get you to your dream business exists of tools, mindset, time management and all those good things that help you focus on the right things and the right time.
-Now, this is a part that needs regular attention but if you set it up the right way it will really help you focus on other elements.
+The road to get you to your dream business exists of goals that help you focus on the right things and the right time.
+By setting bigger and smaller goals you can set out the path you want to take to get to the bigger strategy you’ve laid out.
+While working on your goals and projects it’s important to look out for great tools, your mindset and energy and time management ways to be more productive.
+This part needs regular attention but if you set it up the right way it will really help you focus and get things done.

 Check out some of my most used tools in the “Great tools for business” blogpost.